Dietary Recommendations During Pregnancy and Lactation

 • Reinforce protein intake to support maternal/fetal tissue synthesis and blood-volume expansion.

-• Reinforce healthy-fat pattern (about 25-35% of kcal from quality sources such as avocados, nuts, and olive oil) to support fetal brain/eye development.
+• Reinforce healthy-fat pattern (about 25-35% of kcal from foods such as avocados, nuts, and olive oil) to support fetal brain/eye development.

 • Teach hydration planning and constipation-prevention support with fiber plus fluid.